 You can follow the lights of the edge and walk one of the best walking routes of Rotterdam, but there are also clear maps of the route available at the tourist office of Rotterdam and bookshops throughout the city.
 The entire length of this historic WW2 walking route in Rotterdam is 12 kilometres.
 You are often able to see the contrast of the old and new buildings when you walk through streets in Rotterdam.
 It’s, in my opinion, one of the best things you can do in Rotterdam when you have 24 hours or a weekend.

 The green lights can be found on the Noordereiland (Northern island).
 The reason why these lights are green is that these parts of Rotterdam have been destroyed by friendly fire (Dutch fire to be exact) to defend the city.
 On the other side of the bridges across the Meuse river in Rotterdam, Dutch marines were shooting on Germans that were located on the Noordereiland.
 You can see that the icons in the green lights miss the silhouette of a German bomber, which can be found in the red lights.

 You can find a map of the edge of the burning city of Rotterdam and its light here.
-It is a website in Dutch, but you will be able to follow the lights anyway.

 33.Walk along statues from famous artists such as Picasso